baskinomics/teller/README.md

-# Teller-Py
+# Teller

-Early days of a utility program used to perform ETL on Bank of America (BofA) transaction text files.
+Teller in its current state represents the early days of a utility program used to perform ETL on Bank of America (BofA) transaction text files.
 At the time of this writing it merely removes the pre-header information from the file.

 ## Getting Started